 Strengths.
 Bottle-by-bottle barcode scanning.
 Weight-based inventory (precise to the gram for partial bottles).
 Cocktail recipe costing with pour-cost tracking.
 Variance analysis between theoretical and actual pour.

 Where it stops.
 Bar-specialty doesn't extend to retail or dropship.
-Per-location pricing $165+/month.
+Pricing is per location.
 Limited closed-loop AI on supplier replies.

 Best for.
 Bar-led hospitality groups with serious beverage volume.
 Often paired with LineNow for the food and supplier-reply layers.
 More: LineNow vs WISK AI.